CalebL26/CSV_Conversion_GradeA/README.md

 # CSV_Conversion_GradeA
+## Senior Project
-Attempt to convert csv file into useable information for UI ordering system for senior project
+Attempt to convert csv file from Catering software into useable information for prepping/cooking area for UI on Tablet's at work stations